- Chart

 Core Business Areas

-- Upstream: Exploration and production of crude oil and natural gas.
-Includes oil sands activities and deep-water projects.
+- Integrated Gas and Upstream: Exploration and production of crude oil and natural gas, liquefied natural gas (LNG) projects, and gas-to-liquids (GTL) technology.

 Leadership and Structure